Insider Selling: STAAR Surgical (NASDAQ:STAA) CEO Sells 35,000 Shares of Stock

-STAAR Surgical (NASDAQ:STAA) CEO Caren L. Mason sold 35,000 shares of the company’s stock in a transaction on Thursday, November 18th.
-The shares were sold at an average price of $113.83, for a total value of $3,984,050.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+STAAR Surgical (NASDAQ:STAA) CEO Caren L. Mason sold 35,000 shares of STAAR Surgical stock in a transaction on Tuesday, November 16th.
+The stock was sold at an average price of $114.20, for a total transaction of $3,997,000.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.

-STAAR Surgical (NASDAQ:STAA) last issued its earnings results on Wednesday, November 3rd.
-The medical instruments supplier reported $0.12 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.11 by $0.01.
-STAAR Surgical had a return on equity of 13.06% and a net margin of 10.53%.
-The company had revenue of $58.35 million during the quarter, compared to the consensus estimate of $57.70 million.
-During the same quarter in the prior year, the business earned $0.14 earnings per share.
-Equities research analysts predict that STAAR Surgical will post 0.55 EPS for the current year.
+STAAR Surgical (NASDAQ:STAA) last announced its earnings results on Wednesday, November 3rd.
+The medical instruments supplier reported $0.12 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.11 by $0.01.
+The company had revenue of $58.35 million during the quarter, compared to analysts’ expectations of $57.70 million.
+STAAR Surgical had a net margin of 10.53% and a return on equity of 13.06%.
+During the same quarter in the previous year, the business posted $0.14 earnings per share.
+Equities analysts anticipate that STAAR Surgical will post 0.55 EPS for the current year.

-Several equities analysts recently commented on STAA shares.
-TheStreet lowered STAAR Surgical from a “b” rating to a “c+” rating in a research note on Tuesday, September 28th.
-Zacks Investment Research lowered STAAR Surgical from a “buy” rating to a “hold” rating in a research note on Wednesday, November 3rd.
-Four research analysts have rated the stock with a hold rating and one has issued a buy rating to the company.
-According to MarketBeat, STAAR Surgical has an average rating of “Hold” and an average target price of $153.67.
+STAA has been the subject of a number of research analyst reports.
+TheStreet cut shares of STAAR Surgical from a “b” rating to a “c+” rating in a research report on Tuesday, September 28th.
+Zacks Investment Research cut shares of STAAR Surgical from a “buy” rating to a “hold” rating in a research report on Wednesday, November 3rd.
+Four analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
+According to data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $153.67.

 STAAR Surgical Co engages in the development, manufacture, production, marketing, and sale of implantable lenses for the eye and delivery systems used to deliver the lenses into the eye.
 It specializes in refractive and cataract solutions.
 Its products include intraocular lens and implantable collamer lens.